01The Subject Line Email

 02The (Large) Attachment Email

-Unless you have someone's permission, never, ever email them a song, video, photo or another large file as an attachment.
-Not only will it not get listened to even if it makes it past the spam filter, the time spent receiving the email will be so annoying to the recipient that they will probably remember your name for all the wrong reasons.
+Unless you have someone's permission, never, ever email them a song, video, photo, or other large file as an attachment.
+Not only will it not get listened to even if it makes it past the spam filter, but the time spent receiving the email will be so annoying to the recipient that they will probably remember your name for all the wrong reasons.

 03The Vague Email

 When you email someone, be clear about what you're asking for.
-If you want them to listen to your music - why?
+If you want them to listen to your music, mention why?
 Do you want a review?
 A record deal?
 A show?
 A manager?
 If you are looking for advice, what do you need advice about?
 Getting a PR job?
 Booking a show?
 Getting a music business degree?

 Be very specific about why you're emailing someone.
 It will make it easier for them to give you the help you are seeking (if they're so inclined).